 The company also acts as agent for its fellow subsidiaries and parent company in contracting foreign exchange forward contracts.
 These foreign exchange contracts are not included on the company's balance sheet on the basis that the company is only acting as agent and does not bear the significant risks and rewards of these instruments other than the fixed agency commission that is recognised as income as earned.
-The fair value of such contracts as at 31 March 2020 was a loss of £3,512,571 (2019: gain of £12,649,084).
+The fair value of such contracts as at 31 March 2021 was a loss of £2,605,460 (2020: loss of £3,512,571).